imimali/coderun-2025-training/README.md

 ```
 template tag.
 This is used to prevent cross-site request forgery.
 You can read more about it [here](https://docs.djangoproject.com/en/3.2/ref/csrf/).

+## Databases, models

+You can see a sample model class you can insert in models.py.
+Again, it's different from what we did during
-As you can see, the final version of the models.py contains the following class:
+the training because I'm adapting an older version of this tutorial.
+See the following class:
 ```python
 from django.db import models